OpenCode + RemoteAgent.CHAT: open-source AI coding, controlled from anywhere.

 What is OpenCode?

-What RemoteAgent adds to OpenCode
+What RemoteAgent.CHAT adds to OpenCode

 - ✓Telegram interface — control OpenCode from your phone, tablet, or any device, without opening a terminal.